 Aquatic Animal Diseases

-Aquatic animal diseases have the potential to seriously impact aquatic animal health, international trade, and the economy.
-The Canadian Food Inspection Agency (CFIA) is responsible for preventing the introduction of or spread of aquatic animal diseases of finfish, molluscs and crustaceans.
+Aquatic animal diseases have the potential to seriously impact aquatic animal health, the Canadian economy and international trade.
+The Canadian Food Inspection Agency (CFIA) is responsible for preventing the introduction or spread of aquatic animal diseases of finfish, molluscs and crustaceans.

 Animal diseases are categorized as: